JOJoprog/alx-pre_course/0x01-git/README.md

-pray to become a better programming
+pray to become a better programmer